putrafurqan/SmartPlug-Tapo-P115/README.md

    pip install -r requirements.txt
    ```

-3. Create a `.env` file based on the `development.env` template and fill in your credentials:
+3. Create a new `.env` from the template and fill in your credentials:
    ```
    TAPO_USERNAME=your_tapo_email
    TAPO_PASSWORD=your_tapo_password